tall-josh/highlighter-docs/content/docs/concepts/assessment-process.md

 See [Capabilities](../capabilities/) for more information and examples of the types of tasks agents complete.

-Each of these assessments are claims about the world, and claims from different agents (human or machines or both) can be in conflict with each other.
+Each of these assessments results in data that are claims about the world.

+## Claims

+Claims is data that results from an assessment performed by an agent.
+Each claim is a data point about an entity at a point in time eg., species of a fish.
+Since multiple different agents can assess the same entity, the resulting claims can be in conflict with each other.
+Claims, which result from an assessment process, are the central information used by the organisation to make decisions and take actions.